 Thank you!
-Your submission has been received!
+Your message has been sent!

 Oops!
 Something went wrong while submitting the form.